Vairamuthu

-Vairamuthu Ramasamy (born 13 July 1953) is an Indian lyricist, poet, and novelist working in the Tamil film industry.
-He is a prominent figure in the Tamil literary world.
-A master's graduate from the Pachaiyappa's College in Chennai, he first worked as a translator, while also being a published poet.
-He entered the Tamil film industry in the year 1980, with the film Nizhalgal, an Ilaiyaraaja musical, directed by Bharathiraja.
-During the course of his 40-year film career, he has written over 7,500 songs and poems which have won him seven National Awards, the most for any Indian lyricist.
-He has also been honored with a Padma Shri, a Padma Bhushan and a Sahitya Akademi Award, for his abundant literary output.
+Vairamuthu Ramasamy (born 13 July 1953) is an Indian lyricist, poet, and novelist who works primarily in the Tamil film industry.
+He is also a prominent figure in contemporary Tamil literature.

+After earning a master's degree from Pachaiyappa's College in Chennai, Vairamuthu worked as a translator while establishing himself as a poet.
+He entered the Tamil film industry in 1980 with Nizhalgal, directed by Bharathiraja with music composed by Ilaiyaraaja.
+Over a career spanning more than four decades, he has written thousands of film songs and poems.

+Vairamuthu has won the National Film Award for Best Lyrics seven times, the most by any lyricist.
+He received the Padma Shri in 2003 and the Padma Bhushan in 2014.
+He also received the Sahitya Akademi Award in 2003 for his novel Kallikattu Ithikasam.
+In 2026, he received the 60th Jnanpith Award, conferred for the year 2025, in recognition of his contribution to Indian literature.
+The award was presented on 13 July 2026, his 73rd birthday.

 Early life

 Vairamuthu was born on 13 July 1953, to Ramasamy Thevar and his wife Angammal, who were agriculturalists based in the village of Mettoor, in the district of Theni, of Tamil Nadu in a Kallar (Thevar) family.
 In 1957, his family was forced to move to Vadugapatti, another village in the Theni district, due to the construction of Vaigai Dam across the river Vaigai, which led to evacuation of 14 villages (including Mettur).
 In his new surroundings, he also took up agriculture in addition to his academics.

 From a very young age, Vairamuthu was drawn towards the language and literature of Tamil.
-The Dravidian movement in Tamil Nadu during the 1960s, made a significant impression on his youth and he was inspired by several prominent individuals associated with language, such as Periyar E. V. Ramasamy, 'Perarignar' Annadurai, Kalaignar Mu.
-Karunanidhi, Subramania Bharathi, Bharathidasan and Kannadasan.
+The Dravidian movement in Tamil Nadu during the 1960s, made a significant impression on his youth and he was inspired by several prominent individuals associated with language, such as Periyar E. V. Ramasamy, 'Perarignar' Annadurai, Kalaignar M. Karunanidhi, Subramania Bharathi, Bharathidasan and Kannadasan.
 He began writing poems from the age of ten and by his early teens, he was noted as a prominent orator and poet in his school.
 At the age of fourteen, he wrote a group of venba poems, having been inspired by Thiruvalluvar’s Tirukkuṛaḷ.